 The idea is to minimize mistakes and maximize quality.
-To begin each batch we use cacao from a few different origins- Peru, Haiti, and Colombia.
-All of our cacao is sourced either transparently or directly via Meridian and Uncommon Cacao.
+To begin each batch we use cacao from a few different origins- Haiti, Belize, and Uganda.
+All of our cacao is sourced either transparently from Uncommon Cacao.
 Processing our cacao begins with roasting.
 We develop different recipes for roasting each origin and harvest to bring out the best flavors.
-The beans are then cracked into nibs and the husk removed.
+The beans are then cracked into nibs and the husk is removed.
 The husks are used in our chocolate tea, and the nibs go into our stone-wheel melangers for approximately 48 hours.
 Once our cacao has been stone-ground, we temper, mold, and hand-package our bars.
-Our packaging is 100% compostable- which includes sugar cane labels and sustainable paper stock for our wrappers.
+Our packaging is 100% compostable- which includes sugar cane labels and home compostable stock for our wrappers.

 Take a minute to explain the health benefits of honey (and detriments of cane sugar).

 In general, an abundance of refined sugar is detrimental to overall health.
 While honey is also mostly sugar, it does contain some essential vitamins and minerals, as well as enzymes that have demonstrated antimicrobial effects.
 Most zero-calorie sweeteners that are used as sugar replacements have been linked to an increased health risk, so we also try to avoid those-sticking to a sweetener that humans have used safely for thousands of years.
 Of course, replacing refined sugar with honey, without decreasing intake overall will probably not reverse any of the harm done by sugar overall.
 (For those interested in learning more in-depth about honey and its many uses visit this article located at ncbi.nlm.nih.gov.)

 Was it your mission to avoid refined sugar because of dietary restrictions that either of you had?